 that dogs should not be locked up in over-crowded kennel/shelter rooms or compounds for their entire life but given an opportunity to live with freedom to play with other dogs and run around outside with adequate space to get away from a more dominant dog if needed.

-When you take an Indian animal welfare activist with long history for animal rescue, animal birth control and rabies control work, a Finnish veterinarian who loves the life in the jungles and their two daughters who have grown up surrounded by all the animals of the Hill View Farm and have become enthusiastic and skilled horse girls, you get the Otters of Hill View Farm.
+When you take an Indian animal welfare activist with long history for animal rescue, animal birth control and rabies control work, a Finnish veterinarian who loves the life in the jungles and their two daughters who have grown up surrounded by all the animals of the Hill View Farm and have become enthusiastic and skilled horse girls, you get the Otters of the Hill View Farm.
+Ilona writes about the life on the farm in the Hill View Farm blog.

-The animals at the Hill View Farm Animal Refuge are well looked after by a dedicated team of staff who are all from the ‘Irula’ –tribe –community, living just within a kilometre from the farm.
-Hill View Farm and the Otter family have long connection with this tribal community. .
+The animals at the Hill View Farm Animal Refuge are well looked after by a dedicated team of staff who are all from the 'Honey-Kurumba' and ‘Irula’ –tribe –communities, living just within a kilometre from the farm.
+Hill View Farm and the Otter family have long connection with this community. .

 A dedicated and loyal team of board of trustees includes Mr Noel Otter, Mr Hariharan, advocate and Mr Mari and Mr Marigan.